allenai/AMPT/README.md

 #### Environment

-ImageJ/Fiji requires Java 1.8, which is bundled with the Fiji install for MacOS X.
+ImageJ/Fiji requires Java 1.8, which is bundled with the Fiji install for Mac OS X.

 We need two environment variables, `FIJI_HOME` and `JAVA_HOME`